cjerdonek/groome/README.md

     changed to `.mustache` and the file contents are left unchanged.
 This is the only exception to the previous rule.
-4. If a file name does not end in `.mustache`, the contents of the file are not treated as a Mustache template.
+4. If a file name does not end in `.mustache`, the contents of the file are copied as is and not treated as a Mustache template.

 Templates